i2pchat/i2pchat-flutter/howto-build-android.md

 You will be prompted to create two passwords.
 First you will be prompted for the "store password", followed by a "key password" towards the end of the creation process. **TAKE NOTE OF THESE PASSWORDS!** You will need them in later steps.

-### 6. Acquiring the EasyWallet Source Code
+### 6. Acquiring the FossWallet Source Code

-Create the directory that will be use to store the EasyWallet source...
+Create the directory that will be use to store the FossWallet source...

 ```bash
 mkdir ~/vcs